dinosauria123/StacKlipper/README.md

 * Emergency stop (M112)

 # To do
-* Support Bluetooth connection Klipper server and M5Stack.
+* Support Bluetooth connection M5Stack to Klipper server.

 # Licence
 GPLv3